kumahq/kuma/docs/generated/resources/policy_timeout.md

 - `sources` (required, repeated)

     List of selectors to match dataplanes that are sources of traffic.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `destinations` (required, repeated)

     List of selectors to match services that are destinations of traffic.

-    - `match` (optional)

-        Tags to match, can be used for both source and destinations

 - `conf` (required)

+    Child properties:

     - `connectTimeout` (optional)

         ConnectTimeout defines time to establish connection

     - `tcp` (optional)

+        Child properties:

         - `idleTimeout` (required)

             IdleTimeout is defined as the period in which there are no bytes sent or received on either the upstream or downstream connection

     - `http` (optional)

+        Child properties:

         - `requestTimeout` (optional)